sap-tutorials/btp-foundation/tutorials/cp-cf-security-xsuaa-multi-tenant/cp-cf-security-xsuaa-multi-tenant.md

 ## Prerequisites
  - [Secure a Basic Node.js App with the SAP Authorization and Trust Management Service (XSUAA)](cp-cf-security-xsuaa-create)
- - You must have a second subaccount within the **same** trial account that you can use to subscribe to the application.
+ - You must have a second subaccount within the **same** region and **same** trial account that you can use to subscribe to the application.

 ## You will learn
   - How to add multitenancy to a secure Node.js application